-Making the decision to enter into a career in health care is not one made lightly.
-Those who join the health care profession typically are motivated by a powerful call to help people, as well as the opportunities for personal fulfillment and financial security found in the health care sector.
+Deciding to enter into a career in health care is not one made lightly.
+Those who join the health care professionals typically are motivated by a powerful call to help people, as well as the opportunities for personal fulfillment and financial security found in the health care sector.

 All of those drives can be satisfied with a career in health care — provided you understand where you want to go and what you want to do.
 For instance, choosing a career path in therapy can be an extremely rewarding experience.

-Not only does therapy afford professionals the opportunity to enhance and improve the lives of countless patients, but the job market also has plenty of opportunities for someone with the right skills.
+Not only does therapy allow professionals to enhance and improve the lives of countless patients, but the job market also has plenty of opportunities for someone with the right skills.

 Before you begin on the path, however, it’s important to understand the differences between physical therapy and occupational therapy.

 Although both professions share many attributes, there are noteworthy differences.

 For example, the biggest difference between physical therapy and occupational therapy is in the type of patients served.
 While physical therapists tend to help patients who have undergone injuries that have restricted their movements temporarily, occupational therapists serve patients with developmental or cognitive disabilities that limit their ability to perform day-to-day tasks.